-72. Is the sale of land to a Community Land Trust that will be leased by the Community Land Trust as part of a neighborhood development of a nonresidential nature under the provisions of Chapter 23 of Title 31 of the S.C.
+68. Is the sale of land to a Community Land Trust that will be leased by the Community Land Trust in providing affordable, low-income housing to a homebuyer under the provisions of Chapter 23 of Title 31 of the S.C.
 Code of Laws subject to the deed recording fee?

-Yes.
-Code Section 31-23-40(G) states that "[p]roperties purchased, sold, or repurchased and resold by a [Community Land Trust] ... must be assessed the real estate deed recording fee only once per transfer at the time of the resale to a homebuyer."
+No. Section 31-23-40(G) states that "[p]roperties purchased, sold, or repurchased and resold by a [Community Land Trust] ... must be assessed the real estate deed recording fee only once per transfer at the time of the resale to a homebuyer."

-Since the land will be used by the Community Land Trust in neighborhood development of a nonresidential nature and will not be sold to a homebuyer, it is subject to the deed recording fee.
+Since the land will be used by the Community Land Trust to provide affordable, low-income housing, it is not subject to the deed recording fee when it is originally purchased by the Community Land Trust.